 We currently have product liability insurance coverage for our clinical trials that is subject to industry-standard terms, conditions and exclusions.
+We are in the process of negotiating a potential increase to our product liability insurance coverage for the commercial sale of LINZESS, and any increased coverage will also be subject to industry-standard terms, conditions and exclusions.
 Our insurance coverage may not be sufficient to reimburse us for any expenses or losses we may suffer.
 Moreover, insurance coverage is becoming increasingly expensive, and, in the future, we may not be able to maintain insurance coverage at a reasonable cost or in sufficient amounts to protect us against losses.
-If and when we obtain marketing approval for any of our product candidates, we intend to expand our insurance coverage to include the sale of commercial products; however, we may be unable to obtain this product liability insurance on commercially reasonable terms.
 On occasion, large judgments have been awarded in class action lawsuits based on drugs that had unanticipated side effects.
 A successful product liability claim or series of claims brought against us could cause our stock price to decline and, if judgments exceed our insurance coverage, could decrease our cash and adversely affect our business.